Bachelor of Science in Industrial Design

 “The industrial designer’s unique contribution places emphasis on those aspects of the product or system that relate most directly to human characteristics, needs and interests.
 This contribution requires specialized understanding of visual, tactile, safety and convenience criteria, with concern for the user.
 Education and experience in anticipating psychological, physiological and sociological factors that influence and are perceived by the user are essential industrial design resources.”

 The internationally recognized program at Virginia Tech, fully accredited by the National Association of Schools of Art and Design (NASAD), prepares individuals to enter this dynamic field through a rigorous curriculum and an experienced, dedicated faculty.

 - Pathways Concept 1f — Foundational Discourse: ENGL 1105-1106 Freshman English 6 credits

 - Pathways Concept 2 — Critical Thinking in the Humanities: ART 2385, 2386 Survey of Western Art History 6 credits

-- Area V — Quantitative and Symbolic Reasoning: MATH 1535-1536 Geometry and Mathematics of Design 6 credits
+- Pathways Concept 5f — Foundational Quantitative and Computational Thinking: MATH 1535-1536 Geometry and Mathematics of Design 6 credits